nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/5-upgrade-guide.md

 outdated: false
 ---

-If you scaffolded a NativeScript-Vue app using an the 1.3.1 version of the Vue-CLI template, it's time to upgrade to the newest version, 2.0, and this guide will help you do that.
+If you scaffolded a NativeScript-Vue app using the 1.3.1 version of the Vue-CLI template, it's time to upgrade to the newest version, 2.0, and this guide will help you do that.
 The new template has a different folder structure from the older one:

 ![New folder structure](/screenshots/old-new-folder-structure.png)